LibreFoodPantry/ProjectTemplate/CONTRIBUTING.md

 * Use email for personal, private matters.

-== Initial setup
+## Initial setup

 * Install and configure Git
-** Choose a name and email that you are comfortable with being public that will be use to credit you with your work.
+    * Choose a name and email that you are comfortable with being public that will be use to credit you with your work.
 * Create a GitLab account
-** Use the same email as you did for configuring Git.
+    * Use the same email as you did for configuring Git.
 This will allow GitLab to link your commits to your account.
-** Fork the upstream project on GitLab.
-If you are working in a shop your shop manager will create a shop fork.
+    * Fork the upstream project on GitLab.
+If you are working in a shop, your shop manager will create a shop fork.
 Use this instead of creating your own.
 Your shop manager needs to give you permissions to push to the shop fork.

-== Adding issues
+## Adding issues

 There are several types of issues in the issue tracker: